 Toby gets back outside to find Libby gone.
 He walks until it starts to rain and then takes the train home from Union Station.
 After taking a shower to rinse the smell of weed off him, he makes some decisions about his next steps.
 He will move to an apartment where everything works, and he will survive.
 He considers how too much of a good thing could be just as bad as a bad thing, optimism versus loneliness, but is happy he’s had some optimism tonight.
 While talking at the party with Libby, he realized that he wants to marry again someday.
 He stands in his apartment being mindful, grounded in the moment, when Rachel uses her key to open the apartment door.

 The Telling of the Story

 Libby is the narrator in Fleishman Is In Trouble.
 This is the book that she eventually writes after leaving her job at the men’s magazine where she worked for years.
-She didn’t feel that she fit in there anymore..
-She’s friends with Seth and Toby, so she knows their stories to be able to tell it.
-After the separation, Libby sees Toby clearer than ever before.
-When she meets Rachel, she gets to fill in the blanks of Rachel and Toby’s life, what led to the separation and Rachel’s disappearance.
+She didn’t feel that she fit in there anymore.
+She’s friends with Seth and Toby, so she knows their stories to be able to tell them.
+After the separation, Libby sees Toby more clearly than ever before.
+When she meets Rachel, she gets to fill in the blanks about Rachel and Toby’s life, what led to the separation and Rachel’s disappearance.